vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

   incident](2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md).
 But,
   I have been ramping up my level of physical exercise.

-* Cognitive exertion: By switching to watching/listening to videos during meal prep, post-meal ccleanup, and meal consumption, I've added a new category to cognitive exertion without taking anything out to compensate.
+* Cognitive exertion: By switching to watching/listening to educational and cognitively at least somewhat demanding videos during meal prep, post-meal cleanup, and meal consumption, I've added a new category to cognitive exertion without taking anything out to compensate.
+Previously, while I did watch videos during meals and meal prep, only part of the time was on cognitively intense stuff and the rest was on relaxing entertainment.
+And, I didn't watch/listen to videos during post-meal cleanup, so there was less forced auditory and cognitive stimulation.

 ### Immediate triggers